 You can have your job ad appear on Indeed in four ways:

 Sponsored job ads are prominently displayed in Indeed’s search results.
 They have better visibility, as they don’t get buried under newer ads.
-According to Indeed, sponsored job postings get five times more clicks than free postings.
+According to Indeed, sponsored job postings get 3.5X more views than free postings.

 So, if you set your average daily budget to $40 at a maximum $1 cost per click, you can get at least 40 clicks per day.
 When you reach your budget maximum, Indeed stops displaying your ad.

 Want to get your job advertisement in front of the right candidates?
 Try Workable for free for 15 days to post to the top job boards and manage the hiring process.

 Post a job on Indeed directly from your account